OverlyDev/Homelab/site/content/posts/hardware/index.md

 ### Mini PCs - Dell & HP

-There's a ton of used mini PCs all over online marketplaces.
+There's a ton of used mini PCs all over online marketplaces, with HP and Dell being popular OEMs.
 These devices provide a significant value since they're pretty potent for their form factor and can be obtained cheaply compared to new devices.

 The ServeTheHome forum has an ongoing [TinyMiniMicro](https://www.servethehome.com/introducing-project-tinyminimicro-home-lab-revolution/) project where various options are tested and reviewed.
 This project, and the forums in general, are a great resource for these devices.
+They also have a handy [reference thread](https://forums.servethehome.com/index.php?threads/lenovo-thinkcentre-thinkstation-tiny-project-tinyminimicro-reference-thread.34925/) for HP Tiny machines!

-Two popular OEMs are Dell and HP, both of which have long lineups of devices with varying capabilities.
-I'm more in-the-loop on Dell devices so I'll provide some information about them specifically below:
+I'm more in-the-loop on Dell devices so I can provide some information about them specifically below:

 - Dell Optiplex comes in 3 typical sizes:
     - Tower